-(And the Other Top 4 Reasons Your Email Isn’t Being Returned)
+(And Other Reasons Your Email Isn’t Being Returned)

-This is a re-post of an article originally published April 14, 2011.
+This is a re-post of an article published in 2013.
 In honor of some truly lousy emails I have received lately, I felt now was the perfect time to run it again.

 I am a big believer in doing as much legwork on your own as you possibly can before reaching out to music industry executives.
-That being said- there comes a time in every artist’s career where they are going to have to approach someone in the industry to get to that proverbial next level.
-Let me assure you that there is a right way of doing this … and several wrong ways of doing this.
+That said, there comes a time in every artist’s career where they are going to have to approach someone in the industry to get to that proverbial “next level.”
+There is a right way of doing this (and several wrong ways of doing this).
 Sadly, many artists repeatedly write emails that go right into the trash because of very basic mistakes that can be easily avoided.

-Obviously the first and most basic rule of the approach is “Don’t approach someone with a cold email if you can avoid it;” knowing someone who knows the person you are trying to get in touch with can help a great deal.
+Obviously the first and most basic rule of the approach is “Don’t approach someone with a cold email if you can avoid it.”
+Knowing someone who knows the person you are trying to get in touch with can help a great deal.
 However, I realize that going in with a strong referral isn’t always an option.
-Consider the top 5 suggestions below when you’re putting together your next cold email.
+Consider these things to avoid when you’re putting together your next cold email.

 1) Form Letters

-Sure, you may be able to get your message out to hundreds or even thousands of people.
-But if people feel like you are sending them a form letter (don’t confuse this with a newsletter – that’s a whole other blog post) about a specific need or a desired business relationship, then it’s over.
+Sure, you may be able to get your message out to hundreds (or even thousands!) of people.
+But if people feel like you are sending them a form letter about a specific need or a desired business relationship, it’s not likely to work.
 No one likes to feel like they are just a name on a list.
 And speaking of names on a list, sending an email to yourself and cc-ing rather than bcc-ing everyone won’t win you any favors from people who hold positions where both bot-generated and musician-generated spam mail comes with the territory.

-It is perfectly acceptable to cut and paste part of a letter to a certain type of executive, but at least take the time to customize the first few sentences and address them by name.
+It is reasonable to cut and paste some information, but at least take the time to customize the first few sentences and address the recipient by name.
 Also, let the person you are contacting know specifically why you are contacting them.
 What makes you think you are a good fit for what they do and why?
 Let’s just say you are looking to approach a blogger.
 Saying something like, “I just read your story on this other artist and I really like the way it was written.
 I thought that since you liked what they do you might appreciate my new single…” is much more likely to get a response than a press release about your new product addressed to no one in particular.

 2) Poor Presentation

-This is so common it boggles the mind.
+This is extremely common!
 I often get emails from people in which their names are not obvious from the email address and not included in the “from” field by their email program.
 On top of that, they don’t bother to introduce themselves or put any kind of signature indicating who they are or where they are from.
 From my vantage point, I am getting a message from SlappyMcJellyPants@Yahoo.com.
-The rest of the email had better be stellar (or at least very funny) for me to consider responding.
+Who are you?
+What do you want?

-*As a side note, I’m damn easy to get a hold of.
-I am in the business of selling music marketing services so it is part of my job to be as reachable as possible.
-That said, it isn’t hard to tell from presentation who is taking their career and image seriously and who is not.
-If there are people out there who are having trouble getting a hold of me, then they can forget about people who are really difficult to contact cold like A&R people, Music Supervisors and music journalists. *
+*As a side note, I’m easy to get a hold of.
+I am in the business of selling services so it is part of my job to be as reachable as possible.
+Also, it isn’t hard to tell from presentation who is taking their career and image seriously and who is not.
+If there are people out there who are having trouble getting a hold of me, then they can forget about ever getting a hold of people who are really difficult to contact cold like A&R people, Spotify editors, Music Supervisors and music journalists. *

 Another huge issue in presentation is spelling and grammar.
-Look, I’m no grammar Nazi and I would be completely lost without spell check, but reaching out to a stranger for help and then sending them what looks more like a text to your girlfriend is probably not a great idea.
-This all might sound silly, but I have found a huge correlation between the way people present themselves on email and how together their career is, and I respond to emails in order of the likelihood that I am dealing with someone who is serious (and willing to work!)
+Personally, I would be completely lost without spell check, but reaching out to a stranger for help and then sending them what appears to be a drunken text to a close friend isn’t a good idea.
+This all might sound silly, but I have found a huge correlation between the way people present themselves on email and how together their career is, and I respond to emails in order of the likelihood that I am dealing with someone who is serious (and willing to work).

 Lastly on the presentation front: Saying you have talent is meaningless.
 Executives hear this all day long.
-The best thing you can do to get someone’s attention is to make a concentrated effort on your pitch prior to crafting any email and running it by friends and peers that can be honest with you.
-What turns my head is not when people talk about their talent, but when they describe the achievements that they have earned with their talent.
+The best thing you can do to get someone’s attention is to make a concentrated effort on your pitch prior to sending and running it by friends and peers that can be honest with you.
+What turns my head is not when people talk about their talent, but when they describe their achievements.
+Do you have a ton of social media followers and an obvious dialogue with fans online?
 Are you drawing well or playing with more established artists?
 Are you working with anyone who has great credits?
-Did you win a local contest?
-Do you have a ton of social media followers and an obvious dialogue with fans online?
 Do you have a mailing list with a ton of people on it?
 These are the things that will get people’s attention.

 3) Lack of Research

 Beyond the research on any one individual though it is important that you also research understand the mindset of a person who is the gatekeeper (Music supervisors, A&R people, Publishers, major journalists etc.) of big opportunities.
 Firstly, they can’t possibly return all the correspondences or listen to all of the music they get.
-Secondly – and this is especially true with big organizations – virtually no one executive makes 100% of the decision about a song getting placed in a movie, getting a major write up in a big magazine or getting someone signed to a record label or publisher.
-Damn near every executive these days has a boss, a client or someone else who guards the purse strings to contend with before pulling the trigger on a decision that could really help your career as an artist.
+Secondly – and this is especially true with big organizations – very few individuals make 100% of the decision about major opportunities like getting a song getting placed in a movie, getting a major write up in a big magazine or getting someone signed to a record label or publisher.
+Almost every executive these days has a boss, a client or someone else who guards the purse strings to contend with before pulling the trigger on a decision that could really help your career as an artist.
 The second part of the job is important to note also, because the easiest part of a gatekeeper’s job is getting in a steady flow of music to pick from.
-The hardest part of a gatekeeper’s job is keeping a gatekeeper job.
-It’s easy to think of these people as people who sit around listening to music all day on a pedestal and then giving a Ceasar-esque thumbs up or thumbs down.
+The hardest part of a gatekeeper’s job is keeping a gatekeeper’s job.
 The politics and juggling involved with keeping everyone happy internally and making sure your external relationships are sound in case you are out of a gig (there is a high turnover rate with creative jobs like this) are almost full-time jobs in and of themselves.
 Long story short, like these people or hate them, it’s important to know before you approach them that they are often pretty stressed out.

 4) Unreasonable Expectations

-Now you might be thinking, “Wow that was unexpected/inappropriate/ scary…” Yes, indeed.
+You should be thinking, “Wow this is unexpected/inappropriate/ scary…” Yes, indeed.
 It is.
 What is my point?
-Well, my point is that bluntly asking for a huge favor, a contract, a partnership, a record deal or any other lasting business relationship from a stranger in a first email is equally inappropriate (although admittedly it is considerably less creepy).
+Well, my point is that bluntly asking for a huge favor, a contract, a partnership, a record deal or any other lasting business relationship from a stranger in a first email is also inappropriate (although considerably less creepy).
 I can’t tell you how many emails I get without any information, background or even someone’s name that say something to the effect of “Help!
 I am really talented and I need you to manage me.”
-Not that I manage people, but if I did, would I want to partner with someone who was willing to blindly decide that I was the one to guide their career without having met me or had a phone call?
-Boundaries, people!
+Not that I manage people, but if I did … would I want to partner with someone who was willing to blindly decide that I was the one to guide their career without having met me or had a phone call?

 5) Undefined Goals